Group Social Skills Training-Adolescents (Ages 14-17)

-- There are also 3 parent-only sessions built into the calendar with the co-leaders to discuss progress, learn more about diagnoses that contribute to social deficits, and review any questions.
+There are 3-4 parent-only sessions built into the calendar with the co-leaders to discuss group progress, learn more about factors that contribute to social challenges, and review any questions that arise about how to support your teen outside of group.

 Group Curriculum